lraycheva/core/tutorials/guides/03_angular/angular.md

 ### 1.3.
 REST Server

-Before starting with the project, go to the `/tutorials/rest-server` directory and start the REST server that will host the necessary data for the applications:
+Before starting with the project, go to the `/tutorials/rest-server` directory and start the REST server that will host the necessary data for the apps:

 ```cmd
 npm install